Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:11 Open IIS as an administrator</h3>

 - Click on the windows search bar and type IIS
-- Right click the app and run as administartor
+- Right click the app, and Run as administartor

 </p>
 <br />